 |Data source||Request limit||Reset time|

-|Adform (Reference)||500 requests per day||24 hours after first request|
+|Adform||500 requests per day||24 hours from first request|

 |Twitter Ads||250 requests per 15 minutes||Every 15 minutes|

-|Yandex.Metrica (Reference)||5,000 requests per user per day||Midnight Moscow time (UTC+3)|
+|Yandex.Metrica||5,000 requests per user per day||Midnight, Moscow Standard Time (UTC+3)|

-|YouTube||10,000 requests per user per day||Midnight Pacific Standard Time (UTC-8)|
+|YouTube||20,000 requests per user per day||Midnight, Pacific Standard Time (UTC-8)|